aleber86/gen-whisker-map/README.md

 - [ ] Improve memory access.
 - [ ] Output files from plain text to binary.

+## Acknowledgments
+I would like to thank the director of this work, PhD Pablo M. Cincotta, for having guided me throughout the development process of this work, in addition to providing me with his FORTRAN code for calculating the chaos estimator, MEGNO, which I then parallelized using OpenCL.

+## References
+Chirikov, B. V. (1979).
+A universal instability of many-dimensional oscillator systems.
+Physics Reports, 52(5):263–379.
+Arnold, V. I. (1964).
+On the instability of dynamic systems with many degrees of freedom.
+Dokl.
+Akad, Nauk SSSR.
+Cincotta, P. y Giordano, C. (2016).
+Theory and applications of the Mean Exponential Growth factor of Nearby Orbits (MEGNO) method.
+Lecture Notes in Physics, 915:93–128.

 > Written with [StackEdit](https://stackedit.io/).